 - v.4.1 = Dinah Washington (December 18, 2014),

 - etc …

-Who Is Using WordPress?
+Who Is Using WordPress

 - More than half of all WordPress users use the hosted version on WordPress.com

-You can see a live map that lets you see blog post updates around the world in real-time …
+WordPress.com provides a live map that lets you see blog post updates around the world in real-time …

 WordPress.com – Activity Around The World

 In later posts, we will explain the difference between WordPress.com (hosted) vs WordPress.org (self-hosted) versions.